-Term Definition Monitor Check channel activity through menu entries.
+Term Definition Term Check channel activity through menu entries.
 If the channel is clear, you hear static.
-If the channel is in use, you hear conversation.
+If the channel is in use, you hear Private (Conversation Call Monitor conversation.
 It also serves as a way to check the volume level of the radio, since the radio "opens the squelch" when the monitor button is pressed.
-Multi-System Talkgroup Scan List A scan list that can include both talkgroups (trunked) and channels (conventional).
-Network Access Code Network Access Code (NAC) operates on digital channels to reduce voice channel interference between adjacent systems and sites.
-Non-Tactical/ Revert The user talks on a preprogrammed emergency channel.
+Private Line (PL) Multi-System Talkgroup Scan List A scan list that can include both talkgroups (trunked) and channels (conventional).
+Programmable Network Access Code Network Access Code (NAC) operates on digital channels to reduce voice channel interference between adjacent systems and sites.
+PTT Radio Frequency (RF Non-Tactical/ Revert The user talks on a preprogrammed emergency channel.
 The emergency alarm is sent out on this same channel.
-OTAR Over-the-air rekeying Page A one-way alert, with audio and/or display messages.
+Demoster OTAR Over-the-air rekeying.
+Repeater Page A one-way alert, with audio and/or display messages.
 Personality A set of unique features specific to a radio.
-PIN Personal Identification Number Preprogrammed Refers to a software feature that has been activated by a qualified radio technician.
+Selective Call PIN Personal Identification Number Preprogrammed Refers to a software feature that has been activated by a qualified radio technician.

-Term Definition Private (Conversation) Call A feature that lets you have a private conversation with another radio user in the talkgroup.
-Private Line (PL) A sub-audible tone that is transmitted such that only receivers decoding the tone receives it.
-Programmable Refers to a radio control that can have a radio feature assigned to it.
-PTT Push-To-Talk - the PTT button engages the transmitter and puts the radio in transmit (send) operation when pressed.
-Radio Frequency (RF) The part of the general frequency spectrum between the audio and infrared light regions (about 10 kHz to 10,000,000 MHz).
-Repeater A conventional radio feature, where you talk through a receive/transmit facility that re-transmits received signals, in order to improve communications range and coverage.
-Selective Call A feature that allows you to call a select individual, intended to provide privacy and to eliminate the annoyance of having to listen to conversations of no interest to you.
+Term Definition ivate onversation) III A feature that lets you have a private conversation with another radio user in the talkgroup. ivate Line L) A sub-audible tone that is transmitted such that only receivers decoding the tone receives it. ogrammable Refers to a radio control that can have a radio feature assigned to it. т Push-To-Talk - the PTT button engages the transmitter and puts the radio in transmit (send) operation when pressed. idio equency (RF) The part of the general frequency spectrum between the audio and infrared light regions (about 10 kHz to 10,000,000 MHz). peater A conventional radio feature, where you talk through a receive/transmit facility that re-transmits received signals, in order to improve communications range and coverage. lective Call ctive Call A feature that allows you to call a select individual, intended to provide privacy and to eliminate the annoyance of having to listen to conversations of no interest to you

-Term Definition Selective Switch Any digital P25 traffic having the correct Network Access Code and the correct talkgroup.
-Squelch Special electronic circuitry, added to the receiver of a radio, that reduces, or cuts off, unwanted signals before they are heard in the speaker.
-Standby An operating condition whereby the radio's speaker is muted but still continues to receive data.
-Status Calls Pre-defined text messages that allow the user to send a conditional message without talking.
-Tactical/ Non-Revert The user talks on the channel that was selected before the radio entered the emergency state.
-Talkaround Bypass a repeater and talk directly to another unit for easy local unit-to-unit communications.
+Term Definition Term Definition Selective Switch Any digital P25 traffic having the correct Network Access Code and the correct talkgroup.
+Trunking The automatic sharing of communications paths between a large number of users (see Conventional).
+Squelch Special electronic circuitry, added to the receiver of a radio, that reduces, or cuts off, unwanted signals before they are heard in Trunking Priority Monitor Scan List A scan list that includes talkgroups that are all from the same trunking system. the speaker.
+USK Unique Shadow Key Standby An operating condition whereby the radio's speaker is muted but still continues to receive data.
+Coordinated Universal Time.
+The international time standard (formerly Greenwich Mean Time, or GMT).
+Zero hours UTC is midnight in Greenwich, England, which is located at 0 degrees longitude.
+Everything east of Greenwich (up to 180 degrees) is later in time; Status Calls Pre-defined text messages that allow the user to send a conditional message without talking.
+Tactical/ Non-Revert The user talks on the channel that was selected before the radio entered the emergency state. lected before the radio entered the Talkaround Bypass a repeater and talk directly to another unit for easy local unit-to-unit communications. constantly synchronizing with each other.
+Abbreviated as UTC (English backronym = Universal Time, Coordinated), it is also known as Zulu (Z) Time.
 Talkgroup An organization or group of radio users who communicate with each other using the same communication path.
+Zone A grouping of channels.
 TMS Text Messaging Service